All feet change shape over time to some degree—they tend to get a little wider and a little flatter as we age. That’s normal.

 - Other conditions.
 People with conditions like hammertoes or rheumatoid arthritis may be more susceptible to developing bunions as well.

-How Are Bunions Treated at Our Lee's Summit Podiatrist?
+How Are Bunions Treated at Our Lee's Summit Office?

 If your bunion is not severe and you are still able to get through your daily activities, we may be able to help you manage the situation conservatively.
 This will not fix the bunion, but our main goal is to allow you to live your ideal lifestyle without restriction.
 If conservative treatments can do that for you, we encourage you to take that route.